Don Falcone

 Don Falcone (born November 5, 1958) is an American producer and multi-instrumentalist, and the guiding light behind the Spirits Burning space-rock collective.
 In Spirits Burning and other offshoot bands and projects, his primary collaborations have been with Albert Bouchard, Bridget Wishart, Cyrille Verdeaux, Daevid Allen, and English writer and musician Michael Moorcock.

 Falcone was a member of Thessalonians and the original Melting Euphoria, and had a solo project called Spaceship Eyes.

+In 2025, Don Falcone’s first book, One Of The Spirits Burning, A Musical Memoir, was published by Stairway Press.

 Biography

 Early recordings

 Falcone appeared on three albums released by Silent Records in 1993.

 He played keyboards and synthesizer on the album In A Garden of Eden by Heavenly Music Corporation, was in Satellite IV, which did the track “In A Sugarcube,” on the Fifty Years Of Sunshine compilation, and became a member of Thessalonians.
 On the Thessalonians album Soulcraft, Falcone played synthesizer.

 In 1994, Falcone formed Melting Euphoria with Mychael Merrill and Anthony Who.
 Focusing on space rock, their debut recording was "Through the Strands of Time"; Falcone left the group soon after its release.

 Falcone played on two more Silent Records full-length albums as part of a trio, with fellow Thessolonians Kim Cascone and Paul Neyrinck, primarily under the name Spice Barons.
 Spice Barons also recorded as Astralfish, Hydrosphere, Patternclear, and Satellite IV.
 Spice Barons, Patternclear, Astralfish and Hydrosphere appear on the Silent Records compilation UFA.
 The trio subsequently did an album under the name Spice Barons in 1995.